 The Casey House

 Built by Col. Randolph Casey in 1858, this two-room “dog-trot” cabin was well designed and snugly constructed.
-It has survived the Civil War in the 1860s, a near-devastating tornado in 1985, and the ravages of time.
-Most of the building, including the foundation stones, is original.
-Some new wood was added during repairs from the tornado.
+It survived the Civil War in the 1860s, a near-devastating tornado in 1985, and the ravages of time.
+Most of the building, including the foundation stones, is original, although some new wood was added during repairs after the tornado.

-The building has stood on this spot through the settlement of Baxter County, the growth of Mountain Home and the establishment of the fairgrounds just outside the gate.
-In Casey’s time, several outbuildings surrounded the cabin.
-They were taken down long ago.
-We cherish the Casey House as gift from the past and as a reminder that history lives not only in books but in wood and stone and in the memories embedded in these old walls.
+The building has stood on the same spot through the settlement of Baxter County, the growth of Mountain Home and the establishment of the fairgrounds just outside the gate.
+In Casey’s time, several outbuildings surrounded the cabin, but they were taken down long ago.

-Casey served as a colonel in the Confederate Army, and fought in the Battle of Pea Ridge.
+Casey served as a Colonel in the Confederate Army, and fought in the Battle of Pea Ridge.
 While home on leave, he was captured by Union soldiers, part of a small force passing through the area.
-They were preparing to hang Casey from a tree in his own front yard.
-With the noose around his neck, Casey made a secret gesture to the Union Captain, signaling that he was a member of the Masonic Lodge.
+As the story goes, they were preparing to hang Casey from a tree in his own front yard.
+With the noose already around his neck, Casey made a secret gesture to the Union Captain, signaling that he was a member of the Masonic Order.
 Fortunately, the captain was a fellow Mason.
 He ordered his men to release Casey and to ride away without burning down the house.

-In 1873 Baxter County was carved out of adjoining counties.
-Casey helped set up a county government, and court was held in his store, for which the county paid him $7.00 a month, probably a welcome contribution to the family finances.
-About this time, as Arkansas was near the end of the painful post-war Reconstruction period, Casey’s doctor brother, John, arrived in town.
-He opened the area’s first general store/pharmacy/post office on what would become the town Square when a courthouse was built in 1880.
+In 1873 Baxter County was formed, carved out of adjoining counties.
+Casey helped set up a county government.
+Court was held in his store, for which the county paid him $7.00 a month, probably a welcome contribution to the family finances.
+About this time, Arkansas was near the end of the painful post-war Reconstruction period.
+Casey’s doctor brother, John, arrived in town and opened the area’s first general store, pharmacy and post office combination.
+His establishment was on what would become the town square with the construction of the first courthouse in 1880.

-In 1879 Casey married the much younger Elizabeth Smith.
-He died in 1896, leaving three sons under the age of ten.
-Randolph Casey’s grave can be found in the Mountain Home Cemetery, along with others of his family and those of the Wolfs.
-The two clans remained close through the years, with many marriages between them.
+Casey’s grave can be found in the Mountain Home Cemetery, along with others of his family and members of the Jacob Wolf’s family.
+The two clans remained close through the years, with many marriages connecting them.

 By 1909, the Casey family was gone from the dog-trot house, and it was sold for the first time.
 In the years to follow, it had several owners and renters, becoming ever more rundown and woebegone.
 By 1950 the land on which it sits had become part of the fairgrounds property.
 Still, nothing was done to preserve the historic cabin until locals Lloyd Fisk and Neil Nelson bought the building to keep it from being destroyed.
 In 1971 Fisk and Nelson convinced the county to buy the cabin with the idea of preserving it.
 In 1976 a federal grant provided $800.00, most of which went into a fence to protect the house from vandals.